oneam/pirec/README.md

 * Implement the Redis Geo Commands: http://redis.io/commands#geo
 * Add Pirec to Maven
 * Create a PirecSubscriber client for using Redis subscribed state: http://redis.io/commands/subscribe
-* Improve the socket model to reduce the unnecessary time spent reading